-National Arts in Education week is a national celebration recognizing the arts importance to a well-rounded education.
-Designated by Congress in 2010, through House Resolution 275, the celebration is designated to bring attention of this cause to elected officials and educational decision makers across the country and to support equitable access to the arts for all students.
+National Arts in Education Week is a national celebration recognizing the tranformative power of the arts in education.
+Designated by Congress in 2010 through House Resolution 275, the celebration is designated to bring attention to this cause for elected officials and educational decision makers across the country and to support equitable access to the arts for all students.

 Want to join in the celebration?
 Find three easy ways outlined below.